iMuhammadAnas/MuhammadAnas/README.md

-# Muhammad Anas – Portfolio Website
+# Muhammad Anas – Portfolio Website.

 This is my personal portfolio website, built using **React**, **TypeScript**, and **Tailwind CSS**.
 It showcases my work, skills, projects, and background as a Mernstack Developer.